OP-DSL/OPS/README.md

-OPS
-===
+##OPS

 OPS is an API with associated libraries and preprocessors to generate parallel executables for applications on mulit-block structured grids.